-Multiple bugfixes and documentation improvements have been included in this version. vOneCloud 1.6 has been certified with support for vSphere 5.5 and 6.0.
+Multiple bugfixes and documentation improvements have been included in this version. vOneCloud 1.8 has been certified with support for vSphere 5.5 and 6.0.

 The Automated Upgrade process implemented by the Control Panel will only be available to users with an active support subscription.
 With this functionality users will be notified when a new vOneCloud release is available for download and they will be able to upgrade the vOneCloud platform with a single click.
-However, this release (1.6) has been marked as public so everyone can upgrade from previous versions using the Control Panel.